How does the body regulate blood glucose?

 - Insulin injections take the strain off beta cells, but may worsen insulin resistance.

 2) Type 1 diabetes.
 This is much less common (about 5% of all diabetes cases) and is caused by an autoimmune disease.
-One possible mechanism is as follows: Due to an increase in Zonulin (see here ), the gut becomes more permeable than it should (a.k.a.
-Leaky Gut) and allows protein fragments to pass into the blood.
+One possible mechanism is as follows: Due to an increase in Zonulin, the gut becomes more permeable than it should (a.k.a.
+Leaky Gut), which allows protein fragments to pass into the blood.
 These are locked-onto by antibodies, and destroyed by the immune system.
 However, if a protein fragment happens to have the same sequence of amino acids as a protein in your body, the immune system sets about destroying parts of your own body.
 Examples of this are gluten (proteins found in wheat, rye, barley and oats) producing antibodies in the blood that can destroy the gut causing Coeliac Disease, or skin cells causing Dermatitis Herpetiformis, or mucous membranes causing Sjogren's Syndrome, or brain cells causing Cerebellar Ataxia.
-As there's an association between the consumption of cows' milk and the incidence of type 1 diabetes (see here ), it's quite possible that, in susceptible individuals, casein protein fragments enter the blood in this way, resulting in auto-immune destruction of pancreatic beta cells.
+As there's an association between the consumption of cows' milk and the incidence of type 1 diabetes (see here ), it's possible that, in susceptible individuals, casein protein fragments enter the blood, resulting in auto-immune destruction of pancreatic beta cells.
 Another possible mechanism is autoimmune attack after a viral infection.
 Once all beta cells have been destroyed, no insulin is secreted and insulin injections are required.
 If some beta cells survive, there's a possibility that normal BG levels can be maintained if sugary/starchy carbohydrate intake is reduced.

 What else can go wrong?

-As stated earlier, loss of the Phase 1 insulin response can occur.
+As stated earlier, loss of the 1st Phase insulin response can occur.
 This usually happens when beta cells are chronically over-secreting insulin due to a chronically-high intake of sugary/starchy carbs and are unable to store any.
 This results in a lag in insulin response.
 This isn't a problem if low glycaemic load carbs are eaten and BG levels change only a little or very slowly.
 However, if high glycaemic load carbs are eaten, this produces a rapid rise in BG level.
 If a NFB loop with a lag in it is presented with a step response change in input level, its output overshoots.
-This results in way too much insulin being secreted (a.k.a. massive postprandial hyperinsulinaemia), which causes feelings of postprandial sleepiness and also down-regulates insulin receptors in the brain, resulting in an eventual normal insulin level being interpreted by the brain as rebound hypoinsulinaemia, which causes feelings of ravenous hunger (as insulin acts as a satiety/satiation hormone in the brain).
+This results in too much insulin being secreted (a.k.a. postprandial hyperinsulinaemia), which causes feelings of postprandial sleepiness and also down-regulates insulin receptors in the ventromedial hypothalamus (VMH), resulting in an eventual normal insulin level being interpreted by the VMH as rebound hypoinsulinaemia, which causes feelings of ravenous hunger (as insulin acts as a satiety/satiation hormone in the brain).
+The solution?
+Stick to low glycaemic load carbs.

 Where does blood glucose come from if I haven't eaten?